LukePappa/Ourism/text.md

-Fulfillment from the act of existing is called Ennea.
+Fulfillment from simply existing is called Ennea.
 One who cultivates Ennea is an Ourite.